coer-portal/coer-portal-api/docs/register.md

     fatherno: Student's Fathers Number
     location: Place where student lives
     _dob: Date of Birth of Student
+    user_type: Type of User, Can be either student or warden

 1. `location` can either be `hostel` or `dayscholar`.
 All other values are invalid.